Last Updated: March 22, 2021

 It detected both types of threats with a 100% success rate.
 That is a pretty impressive result, and – in the case of zero-day threats – is higher than the industry average.

 Norton’s customer support is easy to reach.
-There is a 24/7 chat and phone support.
+There is 24/7 chat and phone support.
 It is convenient because you can contact an agent and fix your problem right away, regardless of the time zone you’re in.

 I tested live chat with a few queries and was pleased with the assistance I got.
 An agent contacted me reasonably fast and was knowledgeable about everything I asked.

 For one of my queries, he asked to gain remote access to my laptop to fix the problem I had.
-I had to wait some time until the remote connection took place, but I consider this a technical difficulty and not sloppy customer care.
+I had to wait for some time until the remote connection took place, but I consider this a technical difficulty and not sloppy customer care.